Find out the latest about Watch Duty. Announcements, press coverage, brand assets, and company info.Contact Us

 Nearly every wildfire fatality occurs within the first hour yet official notifications are often delayed, sparse, or non-existent.
 Watch Duty, a 501(c)(3) nonprofit, alerts you of nearby wildfires and firefighting efforts in real-time, when every second counts.

-Our service is powered by real people – active and retired firefighters, dispatchers, and first responders – who diligently monitor radio scanners and collaborate around the clock to bring you up-to-the-minute information.
+Our service is powered by real people – active and retired firefighters, dispatchers, and first responders – who monitor radio scanners and collaborate around the clock to bring you up-to-the-minute information.
 Our staff are aided by software and bots scan the internet 24 hours a day and alert us to new fire starts from all publicly available data sources.

-In short order with no funding we have grown to 500,000 active users in California and are utilized in every Red Cross and Office of Emergency Services, garnering the attention of Wired, The Guardian, and Popular Science.
-Now we have assembled a full-time team supporting 85+ volunteers and reaching over 100,000 DAU’s (Daily Active Users) from PG&E to nearly every local firehouse across the Western US.
+In less than two years with no funding we grew to 500,000 users and are used in every Red Cross and Office of Emergency Services, garnering the attention of Wired, The Guardian, and Popular Science.
+We are now operating a full-time team supporting 85+ volunteers and reaching over 100,000 DAU’s (Daily Active Users) from PG&E to nearly every local firehouse across the Western US.

-Watch Duty, a 501(c)(3) nonprofit, alerts you of nearby wildfires and firefighting efforts in real-time.
+Watch Duty, a 501(c)(3) nonprofit, alerts you of nearby wildfires and firefighting efforts in real-time, when every second counts.